 Other groups that benefit from the PMI certification are

 This page describes the process and how an employer can successfully help sponsor the PMP certification for employees.
-It reflects the certification process per July 3, 2021.
+It reflects the certification process per August 3, 2021.
 PMI reserves the right to change the process at any time.
 In such case, this page will be updated ASAP, so come back from time to time and check for updates.

 PMI defined three groups of candidates.
 In case of uncertainty, we help candidates assigning themselves to the right group and pre-assessing their experience.
 (Ask here)

 Group 1: Individuals holding a secondary degree